 Unlike some cities, Humboldt isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Humboldt are a mix of both white- and blue-collar jobs.
-Overall, Humboldt is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Humboldt who work in office and administrative support (15.37%), management occupations (8.90%), and sales jobs (6.56%).
+Overall, Humboldt is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Humboldt who work in office and administrative support (12.12%), management occupations (11.14%), and sales jobs (7.21%).

-Humboldt’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Humboldt’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small city, Humboldt doesn't have a public transportation system that people use for their commute.